-SacCountyGOP is working to secure our election, including the vote to recall Gavin Newsom.
-Below is information on our election process and your role in improving Election Integrity.
+SacCountyGOP is working to secure each election by placing trained volunteers in vote centers and at drop boxes to observe the voting process.
+Below is information about your role in improving Election Integrity.
 Be sure to report any fraudulent activity you have witnessed!

 SacCountyGOP’s Election Integrity Program